 West has long been philanthropic; in 2011 he and fellow rapper Che “Rhymefest” Smith co-created the nonprofit charity Donda House in his hometown of Chicago to honor his late mother.
 The charity became the center of a controversy in 2018 when Rhymefest tweeted at rapper Drake for support, stating Kanye abandoned the project.

-West’s latest venture is Donda Sports, which will represent athletes in their endeavors on and off the field, including with endorsements for apparel, shoes and more.
+He launched Donda Sports in May 2022, which will represent athletes in their endeavors on and off the field, including with endorsements for apparel, shoes and more.
 Jaylen Brown of the Boston Celtics and Aaron Donald of the Los Angeles Rams were among the first athletes to sign.

 More From GOBankingRates